black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 Before going further, make sure you observe the data type of the printed result in the console.

 In the next step, you will convert those strings into numbers.

+# Step 9
+Update your .map() callback to call the Number() function.
+Pass dropdown.value to that function call.

+Open the Console tab to see that your inputValues is an array of numbers now.